tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 The realm of internal mediation as explored by Girard is brutal and total.
 Don Quixote's comic chivalric exploits make us laugh.
-But the works of Dostoyevsky and Proust (apparently, I have yet to read them, but I found nothing that obviously contradicts Girards model in Don Quixote) display the tyranny of internal mediation.
+But the works of Dostoevsky and Proust (apparently, I have yet to read them, but I found nothing that obviously contradicts Girard's model in Don Quixote) display the tyranny of internal mediation.
 The model can be anybody and spring up at any time.
 The reign of each short but awful.
-The tragic becomes the comic, and the comic the tragic, and the operations of desire make deceit and hypocracy the rule of the day.
+The tragic becomes the comic, and the comic the tragic, and the operations of desire make deceit and hypocrisy the rule of the day.

 Double mediation seems to make the same invent difference, while paradoxically eliminating it (*Violence and the Sacred* speaks more on "difference").
-The very notions of conciousness and individuality, and the tenets of Western thought, are exposed and laid bare.
+The very notions of consciousness and individuality, and the tenets of Western thought, are exposed and laid bare.
 As Buddhism says, suffering is rooted in desire and ignorance.
 Girard's model, and the display through literature of its veracity, appears to